Presidency of Franklin D. Roosevelt (1941–1945): Historical reputation

 Both during and after his terms, critics of Roosevelt questioned not only his policies and positions, but even more so the consolidation of power in the White House at a time when dictators were taking over Europe and Asia.
 Many of the New Deal programs were abolished during the war by FDR's opponents.
 The powerful new wartime agencies were set up to be temporary and expire at war's end.
 The internment of Japanese-Americans is frequently criticized as a major stain on Roosevelt's record.

-After Roosevelt's death, his widow continued to be a forceful presence in U.S. and world politics, serving as delegate to the conference which established the United Nations and championing civil rights and liberalism generally.
+After Roosevelt's death, his widow Eleanor continued to be a forceful presence in U.S. and world politics, serving as delegate to the conference which established the United Nations and championing civil rights and liberalism generally.
 Truman replaced the Roosevelt cabinet members but the New Deal coalition persisted into the 1970s.
-Young New Dealer Lyndon B. Johnson as president in 1964-1966 revived the energy and liberalism of the mid 1930s.
+Young New Dealer Lyndon B. Johnson as president in 1964–1966 revived the energy and liberalism of the mid-1930s.

 In polls of historians and political scientists, Roosevelt is consistently ranked as one of the three greatest presidents alongside George Washington and Abraham Lincoln.
 Summing up Roosevelt's impact, historian William E. Leuchtenburg writes:

 Franklin Delano Roosevelt served as President from March 1933 to April 1945, the longest tenure in American history.
 He may have done more during those twelve years to change American society and politics than any of his predecessors in the White House, save Abraham Lincoln.
 Of course, some of this was the product of circumstances; the Great Depression and the rise of Germany and Japan were beyond FDR's control.
 But his responses to the challenges he faced made him a defining figure in American history.